sebastipa/MSC/README.md

 # MSC

 The Multiscale Coupled Model - Matlab Implementation

+For questions or bugs please open an issue or report to sebastiano.stipa@vki.ac.be

 This model has been implemented by Sebastiano Stipa, during his PhD at the University of British Columbia.
 The MSC model couples a wake model to an atmospheric perturbation model in order to capture the wind farm interaction with the atmospheric boundary layer (ABL).
 The MSC model has been